 Ghost Tours & Stories

-If you haven’t had your fill of haunted tales, consider taking a Historic Haunts of Downtown Bethlehem ghost tour (October 15-16, 22-23 & 29-30).
+If you haven’t had your fill of haunted tales, consider taking a Historic Haunts of Downtown Bethlehem ghost tour (October 7-8, 14-15, 21-22 & 28-29).
 These guided experiences depart from the Moravian Book Shop and include a tour of historic Bethlehem.
-In Easton, you can find guided ghost tours departing from the Sigal Museum (October 15-16, 22-23 & 29-30).
+In Easton, you can find guided ghost tours departing from the Sigal Museum Fridays, Saturdays, and Sundays in September and October.

-The last Friday and Saturday in October, the grounds of the National Museum transforms into Haunted Hugh Moore Park (October 29-30).
+The last Friday and Saturday in October, the grounds of the National Museum transforms into Haunted Hugh Moore Park (October 28-29).
 This annual event features a special Halloween ride on the Josiah White II, a ghost walk to the locktender’s house, pumpkins, hay ride, crafts and more.
+Looking for a haunted hayride?
+Settle in for a Haunted Hayride in the Parkway on Friday or Saturday (September 30-October 29).

 Still looking for more ghost encounters, you'll want to read these paranormal haunts and make it an overnight by staying in one of the haunted guest rooms at Historic Hotel Bethlehem or the Sayre Mansion.